DaveBackus/Data_Bootcamp_Book/py-fun1.md

 If we're writing longer programs, it's generally easier to type them into an editor where we can correct any mistakes we make, just as we do in a word processing program.

 Let's give it a try.
-Copy these commands into a new file in the Spyder editor:
+Type or copy these commands into a new file in the Spyder editor:
 ```python
 a = 'some'
 b = 'thing'